Minnesota Wildflowers

 Detailed Information

 [photo of flower] Flowers are 1 to 2 inches across, 4 white notched petals with a spot of pale yellow at the base of each petal.
-There are several long yellow stamens.
-The flower stalk is pinkish.
+There are 8 long yellow stamens surrounding a style with a cross-shaped stigma in the center.
+Behind the flower are light green to reddish sepals and a long light green to reddish calyx tube that resembles a flower stalk.
 One plant can have several flowers, with 1 to a few at the end of branching stems.
 The flowers open in the evening and close up in the morning.

 Notes: